 Each lecture is supported with several current articles of varied topics from ecology to modeling and political science.
-While it is critical to ensure comprehension of key topics there is not always time at the end of class for a full discussion.
-Therefore, it is essential that everyone read the material.
+Is essential that everyone read the material to engage in class discussions.
 Each module is structured to include an in-class discussion and an individual memo to explore the key topics.
-In class discussion(s) will occur during the last 20-30 minutes of lecture.
+In class discussion(s) will occur during the last 20-30 minutes of the lecture sessions.
 Memos are intended to help students link theory to practice.
-Memos should help in writing the final paper, but more importantly they should help students understand why (and be able to clearly articulate this message to decision makers) integrating uncertainty and complexity through scenario planning with adaptive management is essential to effective ecosystem management and environmental planning.
+On-line discussions and memos should help in writing the final paper, but more importantly they should help students understand why (and be able to clearly articulate this message to decision makers) integrating uncertainty and complexity through scenario planning with adaptive management is essential to effective ecosystem management and environmental planning.